-And if you’re hungry while shopping, don’t worry – there are plenty of food stalls offering samples of their wares.
+And if you’re hungry while shopping, don’t worry – plenty of food stalls offer samples of their wares.
 Just be sure to leave room for lunch or dinner because Borough Market is also home to some of the best restaurants in London.

 18. Camden Market

 Camden Market is one of the most popular things to do in London.
 Located in the heart of Camden Town, the market is a collection of over 1,000 shops, stalls, and restaurants.
 Visitors can find everything from street food to vintage clothing.
 The market is also home to several art galleries and music venues.

 Dining and Shopping in London

 Looking for things to do in London?
 Look no further than Soho!
 This vibrant neighborhood is known for its food, nightlife, and theater scene.
 There’s something for everyone in Soho, whether you’re looking for a casual meal or a night out.

 Start your day with breakfast at one of the streets’ cafes and bakeries.
 Then, explore the shops and boutiques before stopping for lunch at a local restaurant.
 In the evening, enjoy live music at one of the bars or clubs, or catch a show at one of the numerous theaters.
 Whatever you’re looking for, you’re sure to find it in Soho.